San Mateo, CA

 - BridgePoint Shopping Center, 3010 Bridgepointe Pkwy across Hwy 92 from Foster City — It has a Target, Home Depot & and smaller stores.
 We like the tasty, well priced hamburgers at BJ’s Brewhouse (restaurant & sports bar) and at Red Robin Gourmet Burgers in the Center.

-This is barely the beginning of great things to do in San Mateo County.
+This is barely the beginning of nice things to do in San Mateo County though you do have to know where to look.
 For exact locations and more details see our San Mateo map.